hisovereign/Fade-Monitors/README.md

 **Important Information**

--With Gamma enabled, Cinnamon (X11) may briefly flash twice (two very fast visual redraws) during applet, display changes, time-based transitions, and reloading or restarting Cinnamon.
-This is expected X11 behavior.
-Disable Gamma to avoid it.
+-Earlier versions sometimes casued brief flashes if multiple instances of Fade Monitors script ran simultaneously.
+This has been resolved with single-instance locking

--Having gamma on will conflict with other programs that alter gamma
+-Having gamma on will conflict with other programs that alter gamma.

 -The mouse polling interval is intentionally tuned for low CPU usage.
 Advanced users may adjust MOUSE_INTERVAL in the script if they prefer more aggresive responsives at the cost of higher CPU activity.